timfoster/sdc-headnode/README.md

     }
     "files": {
         "platform": { "branch": "master" },
+        "platboot": { "branch": "master" },
-        "platboot": { "branch": "master" }
+        "platimages": { "branch": "master" }
     }
 }
 ```

-As a convenience, the build will first look for a file called
+As a convenience, the build will run `bin/convert-configure-branches.js` to
-`configure-branches` and will convert that to a `build.spec.local` file if
+convert `configure-branches` if it exists to a `build.spec.branches` file.
-one does not already exist.
-This allows users to supply simple `component`
+This allows users to supply simple `component` and `branch` data in an simpler
-and `branch` data in an easier form.
-The above `build.spec.local` fragment
-would be written:
+format.
+The above `build.spec.local` fragment would be written:

 ```
 bits-branch: release-20150514